FuelLabs/fuel-docs/src/developer-quickstart.md

 ```

 > **Note**
-> The `cargo test` command is in the process of being reworked to perform in-language unit testing, at which point we will recommend using `cargo` directly for your Sway+Rust integration testing.
+> The `forc test` command is in the process of being reworked to perform in-language unit testing, at which point we will recommend using `cargo` directly for your Sway+Rust integration testing.
 See [this issue](https://github.com/FuelLabs/sway/issues/1833) for more details.

 ## Deploy the Contract